 Just Be You

 But we’ve all felt imposter syndrome, and we all know that simply waking up every morning is no guarantee that we’ll be our best selves every day.
 Cultivating our best self takes effort.
 It’s why I’m obsessed with routines, rituals, processes, and preparation that put me in a position to “show up” as my very best, most authentic self.
 The discipline of preparation provides me the freedom and self-confidence necessary to deliver — and the clarity I need to adapt when things go awry.

 Or, in the words of Jim Rohn: “There are two types of pain you will go through in life, the pain of discipline and the pain of regret.
-Discipline weighs ounces while regret weighs tons.” — Jim Rohn
+Discipline weighs ounces while regret weighs tons.”

 Let’s opt for discipline.
 In doing so, we’re not just opting for ourselves.
 We’re choosing others as well.